Spinal Cord Injury (SCI)

 Angel MedFlight regularly coordinates transports for patients with SCIs for acute care, rehabilitation, or home care following an accident, injury, or illness.
 Our flight team is highly experienced in the special needs of SCI patients during transport and is proficient in meeting their unique needs.
 Our entire team understands the dramatic life changes our patients and their families are going through and works diligently to make these flights as comfortable and uncomplicated as possible.

 The air ambulance services provide complete care from beside-to-bedside to make the healthcare journey as smooth as possible.
 Our flight paramedics and nurses are highly skilled and experienced in the treatment of SCI.
 They have specialized experience providing oxygen delivery, invasive and noninvasive mechanical ventilation and medication to relieve anxiety and pain so patients can fly without breathing difficulties or increased discomfort.

 What is a spinal cord injury?

 The CDC defines a spinal cord injury (SCI) as an acute traumatic lesion of the neural elements in the spinal canal, resulting in temporary or permanent sensory deficit, motor deficit, or bowel/bladder dysfunction.
-A traumatic spinal cord injury can stem from a sudden, traumatic blow to your spine that fractures, dislocates, crushes, or compresses one or more of your vertebrae.
-Additional damage can occur over the days or weeks following the initial onset due to bleeding, swelling, inflammation, and fluid accumulation in and around your spinal cord.
+A traumatic spinal cord injury can stem from a sudden, traumatic blow to the spine that fractures, dislocates, crushes, or compresses one or more vertebrae.
+Additional damage can occur over the days or weeks following the initial onset due to bleeding, swelling, inflammation, and fluid accumulation in and around the spinal cord.